collerek/ormar/docs/models/inheritance.md

 The list of inherited options/settings is as follows: `metadata`, `database` and `constraints`.

-Also methods decorated with `@property_field` decorator will be inherited/recognized.

 Of course apart from that all fields from base classes are combined and created in the concrete table of the final Model.